-The prospect of a compliance audit may seem daunting, but it doesn't need to be stressful if you have a strategy in place to prepare.
+The prospect of a compliance audit may seem daunting, but it can create value for your organization if you have a strategy prepared.
 Every organization will have a slightly different idea of how to prepare for a compliance audit.
-Still, if you can access real-time insight into your compliance obligations and performance against them, you will be well-placed to deal with any auditor's questions.
+Still, if you can access real-time insight into your compliance obligations and performance against them, you will be well-positioned to tackle compliance audits as your organization evolves.

-An increasing number of organizations are turning to compliance management and auditing software to give them this insight and put increased rigor around their compliance processes.
-Such systems can give you confidence in your approach, knowing it is built on solid data and grounded in accurate insight.
+Compliance management and auditing software can give you this insight and put increased rigor around your compliance processes.
+Such systems can provide you with confidence in your approach, knowing it is built on solid data and grounded in accurate insight.